The Five Best Acts at Kaya Fest

 4. Skip Marley

 The golden apple doesn’t fall far from the Marley family tree.
-Bob Marley’s brothers and his other grandson Jo Mersa Marley will hit the stage, but there are plenty of reasons to pay attention to the youngest Marley on the playbill, Skip.
-Born in Jamaica and raised in Miami, the 20-year-old singer has only been pursuing his career seriously for the past two years, but he’s already won the hearts of Bob’s fanbase with his voice.
-Skip’s vocals resemble his grandfather’s fan signature flow so much that it’s borderline eerie.
-Not long after signing with Island Records at the beginning of the year, Skip struck gold by teaming up with Katy Perry for her reggae-inspired single, “Chained To The Rhythm.”
-This will be his first performance in Miami since performing the top-charting single at the 59th Grammy Awards, the 2017 BRIT Awards, and the iHeart Music Awards.
-Along with his own catalog, it would be dope to see him perform his own rendition of the record with a surprise guest.
-It doesn’t have to be Katy, but this does lead me to our final act.
+Bob Marley’s brothers and his grandson Jo Mersa Marley will hit the stage, but there are plenty of reasons to pay attention to the youngest Marley on the bill, Skip.
+Born in Jamaica and raised in Miami, the 20-year-old singer has been pursuing his music career seriously for only the past two years, but he’s already won the hearts of Bob’s fan base with his voice.
+Skip’s vocals resemble his grandfather’s signature flow so much it’s borderline eerie.
+Not long after signing with Island Records at the beginning of the year, Skip struck gold by teaming up with Katy Perry for her reggae-inspired single, “Chained to the Rhythm.”
+His appearance in Miami comes on the heels of his performing the top-charting single at the 59th Grammy Awards, the 2017 BRIT Awards, and the iHeart Music Awards.
+It would be dope to see him perform his own rendition of “Chained to the Rhythm” with a surprise guest.
+It doesn’t have to be Perry, but this thought does lead us to our final act.

 5. Lauryn Hill

 There’s no better sonic experience than Lauryn Hill’s angelic voice soothing your soul.
-Her fans wish she could relive her days as a Fugee.
+Her fans wish she could relive her days as a part of the Fugees.
 In recent years, Hill has become a guilty pleasure.
-Fans still pay to see her, but most have left her shows disappointed due to her tendency to show up several hours late.
-She has the opportunity to change her notorious rep at this year’s Kaya Fest, but what more can we expect?
-The line-up lists her as a “special guest appearance.”
-That doesn’t guarantee that she’ll have her own set, yet that’s something the people will inevitably expect.
-She could shock everyone by joining Wyclef Jean during his set for the Fugees reunion.
-Lauryn Hill will be the ultimate wild card of Kaya Fest, and Miami is ready for whatever she’s got in store.
+Fans still pay to see her, but most have left her shows disappointed because of her tendency to show up several hours late.
+She has the opportunity to change her notorious rep at Kaya Fest, but what more can we expect?
+The lineup lists her as a “special guest appearance.”
+She's not guaranteed to have her own set, but that’s something the people will inevitably expect.
+She could shock everyone by joining Wyclef Jean during his set for a mini Fugees reunion.
+Hill will be the ultimate wildcard at Kaya, and Miami is ready for whatever she’s got.

 Related Location